 For perfectionists, life is an endless report card on accomplishments or looks.
-It's a fast track to unhappiness, and perfectionism is often accompanied by depression and eating disorders.
+It's a fast and enduring track to unhappiness, and perfectionism is often accompanied by depression and eating disorders.
 What makes perfectionism so toxic is that while those in its grip desire success, they are most focused on avoiding failure, so theirs is a negative orientation.
 And love isn't a refuge; in fact, it feels way too conditional on performance.
+Perfection, of course, is an abstraction, an impossibility in reality, and often it leads to procrastination.
+There is a difference between striving for excellence and demanding perfection.
 The need for perfection is usually transmitted in small ways from parents to children, some as silent as a raised eyebrow over a B rather than an A.